-That means an easier commute in the morning and an economy that works for everyone.
-It means better public schools for our kids and lower taxes on middle-class families trying so hard to give their family a better life.
+Listening to so many of you talk about these issues strengthened my resolve to find common-sense, bipartisan solutions.
+We all want an easier commute in the morning and an economy that works for everyone.
+Everybody wins when we improve our public schools and lower taxes on middle-class families trying to give their family a better life.

 The challenges in our schools and neighborhoods are personal to me.
 I was born and raised in the 44th District, growing up in Mill Creek and attending Jackson High.

-My wife, Krystal, and I are expecting our first child any day now.
-She’s earning her teaching certificate while I’ve worked as a licensed investment banking after earning my degree in International Studies and Business from UW-Bothell.
+Before being elected as a lawmaker, I worked as a licensed investment banker after earning my degree in International Studies and Business from UW-Bothell.

 Thank you again to taking the time to get informed and involved in your democracy.
 I want to hear from you—which is why your stories and ideas are so important to me.
 Please take a moment to get in touch by email, mail, telephone or the toll-free Hotline.